You are here

 - State the position you want or the type of work you want to do now.
 Say: “A summer internship in advertising.”
 Do not say: “A summer internship in advertising where I can learn about the industry while contributing to the growth and advancement of a cutting edge company.”

 - If you have more than one objective, you may want to tailor separate resumes - each with different objectives.

 The qualifications summary should state the expertise you have in a particular function and/or industry and your relevant abilities, skills or knowledge.
 The summary should not be more than 3-4 lines, 2-3 phrases.
 You might also want to highlight some of the information using bullets.

-- List the institution(s) where you have completed, or will soon complete, your education, with degrees or certifications in reverse chronological order, most recent first.
-Under specific circumstances you may list schools you attended but at which you did not complete a degree or certification.
+List the institution(s) where you have completed, or will soon complete, your education, with degrees or certifications, most recent first.
+Under specific circumstances you may list schools you attended but at which you did not complete a degree or certification

 - Write “University of Minnesota Duluth” without any punctuation – there is not a comma or dash in the official name.
 Do not bold.

 - Write out (do not abbreviate) and bold the correct name of your degree.